-For many years, the continuous improvement philosophy of Kaizen was most closely associated with industrial manufacturing and high technology.
-That’s because it was developed by the Japanese auto industry and then later adopted by technology companies like GE and Motorola.
+The continuous improvement methodology of Kaizen was once closely associated with industrial and automotive manufacturing.
+That’s because the Kaizen philosophy originated in the Japanese auto industry and was then later adopted by technology manufacturers like GE and Motorola.

-But if you’ve been hearing about Kaizen program management in other sectors over the last few years, you are not alone.
+But if you’ve been hearing about Kaizen project management in other sectors over the last few years, you are not alone.

-The principals of Kaizen apply to almost every industry and are now widespread in healthcare, construction, software development, education, logistics, and everything in between.
+The principles of Kaizen can lead to continuous improvement in almost every industry.
+The approach is now widespread in healthcare, construction, software development, education, logistics, and everything in between.

-We can’t teach you everything you need to know in one blog post, but we can lay out the fundamentals of Kaizen program management and offer further reading recommendations.
+You won’t learn everything about Kaizen in any one blog post, but we can lay out the fundamentals of Kaizen project management.

 What is Kaizen?

-The Kaizen methodology was first introduced to the world in a 1986 book by Masaaki Imai called, The Key to Japan’s Competitive Success.
+The Kaizen approach was first introduced to the world in a 1986 book by Masaaki Imai called, The Key to Japan’s Competitive Success.
 Imai had a simple way of explaining the concept.
-He said, “Kaizen is every day improvement, everybody improvement, everywhere improvement.”
+He said, “Kaizen is everyday improvement, everybody improvement, everywhere improvement.”
 The word Kaizen combines the Japanese words for “Good” (zen) and “Change” (kai).
-Kaizen doesn’t tell organizations how to improve; instead, it presents a philosophy that when adopted, will influence decisions and impact the culture.
+Kaizen doesn’t tell organizations how to improve; instead, it presents a mindset that when adopted, will influence decisions and impact the culture.
 Its principals are:

 - Every process can be improved